danny0838/content-farm-terminator/docs/en/subscriptions-hosts.md

 - Path in Windows: `%SystemRoot%\System32\drivers\etc\hosts`.
 - Path in a Unix-like OS: `/etc/hosts`.

+A [hosts tool](https://github.com/StevenBlack/hosts) can also be used to help build a robust hosts file from a variety of frequently updated sources.

 As a hosts file can only block a domain (and subdomain), these blacklists do not include other type of rules.

 See [main subscription page](./subscriptions) for details of the blacklists.